Underdetermined Blind Identification via $k$-Sparse Component Analysis: RANSAC-driven Orthogonal Subspace Search

-From equation~(\ref{Iter}), if $\textrm{Pr}(\textrm{sucsess})= pr=const$, the expected number of iterations increases with increasing the subset sample size, $l$, and the percentage of outliers which adversely affects the complexity.
-Consequently, for large-scale problems, it is not optimal and practical because the number of required iterations is very high.
+Based on equation~(\ref{Iter}), when the success probability, $\textrm{Pr}(\textrm{sucsess})$, is set as a constant $pr$, the expected number of iterations increases as the subset sample size $l$ and the percentage of outliers increase.
+This increase in iterations adversely impacts the complexity.
+As a result, for large-scale problems, this approach is not optimal or practical due to the excessively high number of required iterations.

 } \end{remark}